hanna-ford/workday/Revenue Alloocation Updates Needed.md

-- RAP is correct; but on Summary page; the Organizations for Award should be Cost Center: CC012705 UAF | CAST | Center For Advanced Spatial Technologies.
+- On Summary page; the Organizations for Award should be Cost Center: CC012705 UAF | CAST | Center For Advanced Spatial Technologies.
 Not sure if that is important
 -- P17AC00778: Carlsbad Caverns Digital Documentation 06/06/2017 (version 0)
 -- P10AP00236: Rising Above in AR: Japanese American Incarceratio 09/01/2019 (version 0)
+-- P17AC00778: Carlsbad Caverns Digital Documentation 06/06/2017 (version 0)
 -- AWD-100452: UAF | Autonomous and Rigorous Photogrammetric Loca 02/18/2020 (version 0)